Welcome to the exciting world of online and phone therapy!

 5. Do I like being online / on the phone?
 The chances are, that if you are comfortable online or on the phone then you will relax into therapy via these methods more easily.
 But even for the most tech savvy, things will feel a little different on a screen, and it may be harder to feel a sense of connection between us (although this is not the case for everyone).
 You may notice yourself more able to open up about personal issues, or you may find it harder.
 Therapy online and on the phone also relies on the spoken aspects of therapy more: I may need to ask more questions and ask you to describe what is going on for you if I can’t see clearly what is happening.
 If you are hard of hearing or rely on non-verbal clues or lip reading, then you may find working online more difficult.
 Similarly, if you are used to communicating online and feel more at home connecting over video and telephone platforms then you may find it easier than an in-person situation.
-You may also be concerned about seeing yourself on screen -in which case you may choose to minimise your camera so you can just see me- or we could talk with both cameras off.
+You may also be concerned about seeing yourself on screen -in which case you may choose to minimise your camera or turn your camera off.
 Everyone is different, so together we can work out what you need to feel safe and supported.